 We’ll discover Iceland on a road trip that will take us to its most iconic spots, from thundering waterfalls to exploding geysers.
 Nature puts on a real show here, and we'll have first row seats.
 But this isn’t your stock trip to Iceland; this is a restorative wellness trip to one of the last places on the planet to be settled by humans.
-Your wellness adventure couples the world-famous Blue Lagoon and traditional Icelandic sights with daily yoga and meditation, walking meditation, as well as a unique tea meditation experience.
-Plus, with a professional photographer on board, you can benefit from some photography lessons if you, so desire and you’ll be guaranteed to go home with some incredible portraits taken of you and the group.
+Your wellness adventure couples the world-famous Blue Lagoon and traditional Icelandic sights with daily yoga and meditation to help south the soul and start each day with a positive intention.
 This unique trip is befitting of a place like no other you’ve ever been.
 You’ll walk away amazed and restored.

 Here's a day-by-day itinerary of the trip